Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Introduction

 \section{Introduction}

-Theory of Hopf algebras~\cite{Abe,Sweedler} forms a modern basis for understanding symmetries of solvable models in quantum and statistical theoretical physics~\cite{Majid,Klimyk-Schmudgen,Chari-Pressley}.
-Application of Hopf algebras to combinatorics can be traced back to Rota~\cite{Joni-Rota}, see also ~\cite{Schmitt,Grinberg-Reiner} for more recent reviews of the subject, which has expanded since then.
-Hopf algebras of trees appeared in the analysis of Runge--Kutta methods by Butcher~\cite{Butcher} and D\"{u}r~\cite{Dur}, and in works by Grossman and Larson~\cite{Grossman-Larson} in the context of symbolic computation.
+Theory of Hopf algebras forms a modern basis for understanding symmetries of solvable models in quantum and statistical theoretical physics~\cite{Majid,Klimyk-Schmudgen,Chari-Pressley}.
+Application of Hopf algebras~\cite{Abe,Sweedler} to combinatorics can be traced back to Rota~\cite{Joni-Rota}, see also ~\cite{Schmitt,Grinberg-Reiner} for more recent reviews of the subject, which has expanded since then.
+Combinatorial aspects of the Bethe ansatz and of the quantum inverse scattering method \cite{QISM} were studied, for example, in works by Fomin, Kirillov and Reshetikhin~\cite{Fomin-Kirillov,Kirillov-Reshetikhin}.
+For more about mutual interactions between the theory of integrable systems and combinatorics, see recent reviews \cite{Deift,tau-generating,diFrancesco,Zinn-Justin}.

+Hopf algebras of rooted trees appeared in the analysis of Runge--Kutta methods by Butcher~\cite{Butcher} and D\"{u}r~\cite{Dur}, and in works by Grossman and Larson~\cite{Grossman-Larson} in the context of symbolic computation.
 More recently they were used by Connes and Kreimer~\cite{Connes-Kreimer} to describe renormalization procedure of quantum field theory, see also \cite{Broadhurst-Kreimer,Brouder-Frabetti}.
 The non-commutative Hopf algebra of trees and forests, generalizing that of Connes and Kreimer, was considered by Foissy~\cite{Foissy-I}, and independently by Holtkamp~\cite{Holtkamp}.

 The theory of symmetric functions~\cite{Stanley,Macdonald} is by now well established subject with numerous applications in algebraic topology, combinatorics, representation theory, integrable systems and geometry.
-Quasi-symmetric functions, introduced by Gessel~\cite{Gessel-q-sym} (see also an earlier relevant work of Stanley~\cite{Stanley-q-sym}), are extensions of symmetric functions that are becoming of comparable importance.
+Quasi-symmetric functions, introduced by Gessel~\cite{Gessel-q-sym} (see also an earlier relevant work of Stanley~\cite{Stanley-q-sym}), are extensions of symmetric functions that are becoming of comparable importance~\cite{Introduction-QSym,Baker-Richter,Mason-qsym}.
 As a graded Hopf algebra, the dual of the algebra of quasi-symmetric functions is the Hopf algebra of non-commutative symmetric functions introduced by Gelfand, Krob, Lascoux, Leclerc, Retakh, and Thibon~\cite{Gelfand-NSym}.
+In works of Zhao \cite{Zhao} and Hoffman~\cite{Hoffman-nc} there was established isomorphism between the Hopf algebra of non-commutative symmetric functions and certain subalgebra of rooted ordered trees, see also~\cite{EbrahimiFard-Guo-Kreimer} for application of such trees (called ladders) to study integrable aspect of the renormalization.